 After all, what are the crucial points that usually lead companies to close?

-Within the corporate world, it is a well-known fact that about 27% of companies operating in the market are led to end their activities even before completing one year of their foundation.
+Within the corporate world, it is a fact that knowledge general that about 27% of companies operating in the market are led to end their activities even before completing one year of their foundation.

 To understand this statistic, it is first necessary to see the main reasons that lead a business to this ultimate destination.